Whoop Band 5.0 for 2024 – Fact or Fantasy – What new features will the new strap have?

 - ❌Chest strap compatibility.
 No, the app will not take readings from 3rd party chest straps.
 That would fatally undermine the company’s business model.
 It just isn’t going to happen.

 - However, what could happen is that Whoop comes up with an adapter that converts its product to a chest strap as an alternative wearing position.
-To make that worthwhile it would have to leverage electrical sensing pads.
+To make that worthwhile, electrical sensing pads would have to be leveraged.
 I think that’s a clever idea, but I don’t believe so Whoop will perceive a sufficient demand or benefit from any increases in accuracy.
-Or it could just sell a coded and dedicated chest strap as an add-on.
+Or it could sell a coded and dedicated chest strap as an add-on.

 - ❌Button.
 Introducing a button is plausible but would detract from the simplicity and elegance of the band design.
-A button would have to add very significant feature improvements and I can’t envisage any being sufficiently large to warrant this.
-Perhaps the main use would be to advance to the next rep/set in strength training (why can’t a haptic TAP do the same thing?).
-Endurance athletes should remember that Whoop’s customer base is quite different from, say, the owner of a Garmin Forerunner.
-A button could appeal there for separating reps and intervals but, if I’m honest, Whoop already has the resources and sensor to do this algorithmically if it wants to.
+A button would have to add significant feature improvements, and I can’t envisage any being sufficiently large to warrant this.
+Perhaps the primary use would be to advance to the next rep/set in strength training (why can’t a haptic TAP do the same thing?).
+Endurance athletes should remember that Whoop’s customer base is quite different from the owner of a Garmin Forerunner.
+A button could appeal there for separating reps and intervals, but if I’m honest, Whoop already has the resources and sensor to do this algorithmically if it wants to.
 5+ years ago, Biostrap had a learning mechanism for its accelerometers to recognise movement patterns in strength workouts.
 It’s not rocket science.

 - Improved haptics.
 Yes, why not?
 Simple to introduce and simple to deliver minor usability improvements

 - ✔️Gesture Control.
-I will go out on a limb here and say I expect to see this added.
+I will go on a limb here and say I expect to see this added.
 It’s more than simply copying the same feature from Apple Watch Ultra 2.
-The Apple Vision Pro stuff, Metaverse and all that nonsense that is to come in the years ahead ABSOLUTELY WILL rely on standard gesture controls to a significant degree.
-Apple already has its standard for Vision Pro and the haptics on Watch Ultra are a subset of those.
+The Apple Vision Pro stuff, Metaverse and all that nonsense that is to come in the years ahead ABSOLUTELY WILL rely on standard gesture controls significantly.
+Apple already has its standard for Vision Pro, and the haptics on Watch Ultra are a subset of those.
 What we see in Watch Ultra 2 is just the start of how we control and interact with tech in the future

 - ✔️ WR50 waterproofing.
 I hope rather than believe that Whoop 5 has improved water resistance.

 - ❌✔️Payments.
 Maybe.
-I can’t see how Whoop can easily build biometric authentication/password protection into a non-interactive band nor how it will be able to negotiate contracts with numerous payment providers globally.
+I can’t see how Whoop can quickly build biometric authentication/password protection into a non-interactive band or negotiate contracts with numerous payment providers globally.
 Whoop could partner with a provider like CURVE to make this happen.

 - ❌Music, media storage, playback or control.
 Again, it’s a sports band.
 You get that fancy stuff from your smartphone.

 - ❌Barometric Altimetry.
 No, probably not.
-Whoop would benefit to a small degree to have a barometer to measure things like stairs climbed.
-A barometric altimeter is an extension of that but would require calibration by GPS to determine vertical metres gained in running & cycling, calibration would be possible via the Whoop smartphone app.
-The most advanced and accurate kinds of elevation tracking require a digital elevation model (DEM) plus GPS…easy enough on a smartphone, less so on a band!
+Whoop, it would benefit to a small degree from a barometer to measure things like climbed stairs.
+A barometric altimeter is an extension of that but would require calibration by GPS to determine vertical metres gained in running & cycling, and calibration would be possible via the Whoop smartphone app.
+The most advanced and accurate elevation tracking requires a digital elevation model (DEM) plus GPS.
+It is easy enough on a smartphone, less so on a band!
 Especially one that won’t have GPS.

 - ❌Solar charging.
 No

 - ❌✔️Apple FindMy compatability.
-Maybe – although it’s easy enough and with only a relatively small licensing fee.
+Maybe – although it’s easy enough, with a relatively small licensing fee.

 - ✔️Complications: Hope to see WatchOS widgets added to the existing iOS/Android widgets

-- ✔️ Strap compatibility – expect this to remain unchanged, although Whoop might be tempted by the additional revenues that come from the sale of very profitable new straps made with a subtly different attachment mechanism.
+- ✔️ Strap compatibility – expect this to remain unchanged.
+However, Whoop might be tempted by the additional revenues from selling very profitable new straps made with a subtly different attachment mechanism.
 Then again…

 Stock up on boxers, bras, running tights, and more.
 Better hustle—inventory won’t last long!